Maine Court Records

 - Extracurricular activities

-If the court disagrees with the parents, it decides child support awards according to Maine’s child support guidelines.
-The guidelines consider the following factors when determining child support:
+If the court disagrees with the parents, it may award child support according to Maine’s child support guidelines.
+The guidelines generally consider the following factors when determining child support:

 - Parents’ combined incomes